Kinjalrk2k/WeatherApp/README.md

 - Register for OpenWeatherMap API [here](https://openweathermap.org/price)
 - Create an API key
 - Explore [assets/js/weather.js](assets/js/weather.js) ans use the API key in the variable `appid`
-    - Note: The API key binded in this project, in this repository is invalid (as of 3rd October 2020).
-It is just for representational purpose!

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/34955854/94990739-fdbca300-059b-11eb-8fb6-4e7e7391ba21.png)